mlabs-haskell/opc-xml-da-client/README.md

 # OPC XML-DA client in Haskell

-This library provide the client for OPC XML-DA protocol whose specification can be found [here](http://www.diit.unict.it/users/scava/dispense/II/OPCDataAccessXMLSpecification.pdf)
+An implementation of OPC XML-DA protocol for client applications.
+The specification for the protocol can be found [here](http://www.diit.unict.it/users/scava/dispense/II/OPCDataAccessXMLSpecification.pdf).